SocialCodeInc/ssh-ecs-run-task/README.md

     sudo --user <user> -i -g <group> docker run ....

-Long options such as `--user` are expected to take arguments.
-For those that take no arguments, use the short form.
-In other words use `-A` instead of `--askpass`.
+**ssh-ecs-run-task** knows which options to sudo take arguments, and handles them all correctly.
+However, some options such as --shell, --prompt, and --background are forbidden

 ##Caution
 As spiderman's uncle once said, "with great power comes great responsibility".
 So please don't use this handy tool to wreck your system by running dangerous commands without thinking.